Gustave de Molinari - first anarcho-capitalist

 Anarcho-capitalism is the political philosophy and theory which asserts that

-Some prefer the term "market anarchism" to avoid the negative connotations some people have with "capitalism."
+Some prefer the term market anarchism to avoid the negative connotations associated with "capitalism," while others prefer private property anarchism or voluntaryism.

 First, there is the issue of self-ownership, as the abolitionists called it, or moral autonomy as the philosophers call it.
 Is your life your own moral purpose?
 Do you deny you owe obedience to anyone except by consent?
 In natural rights language: Do you have rights - moral claims to freedom of action?
 If you answer yes to any of these questions, then logic leads you to the position of philosophical anarchism.